spilliams/sparrowlike/README.md

 ###CustomTableView gesture recognizer delegate

 The reason we need the *UIGestureRecognizerDelegate* protocol is because without it we cannot cancel invalid pan gestures.
-Case in point: If you ran the app now you will not be able to scroll the table.
+Case in point: If you run the app now you will not be able to scroll the table.
 That is because the `panGestureRecognizer` will always succeed, causing the hidden `UIScrollViewPanGestureRecognizer` to fail.
 There is some highly-recommended interesting [documentation](http://developer.apple.com/library/ios/DOCUMENTATION/EventHandling/Conceptual/EventHandlingiPhoneOS/GestureRecognizers/GestureRecognizers.html#//apple_ref/doc/uid/TP40009541-CH6-SW15) on gesture hierarchies.
 Basically we want to cancel any pan gestures that are not horizontal in nature.
 We do this with a simple test.

     - (BOOL)gestureRecognizerShouldBegin:(UIPanGestureRecognizer *)panGestureRecognizer
     {